-(2) The financial agent shall, for the purposes of subsection (1), send a cheque payable to the Consolidated Revenue Fund to the Chief Electoral Officer.
+(2) The financial agent shall, for the purposes of subsection (1), send a cheque payable to the Government of Nunavut to the Chief Electoral Officer.

 No tax benefit

 (3) No registered group shall gain any benefit under the Income Tax Act (Nunavut) or Income Tax Act (Canada) for the payment of a surplus contribution to the Consolidated Revenue Fund.